FredyH/MySQLOO/README.md

 -- hasMoreResults() returns true if there is currently a result that can be popped, rather than if there is an -- additional result that has data.
 However, this does make for a nicer code that handles multiple results.
 -- See Examples/multi_results.lua for an example how to use it.
+-- Important: This function returns false if the query was aborted or errored.

 Query:getNextResults()
 -- Returns [Table]